Gustavus J-Term 2022: Olympic Quest: Examining the Ancient and Modern Olympics of Greece and Italy

 Entry visas and passports

-U.S. citizens are allowed visa free visits of up to 90 days in Greece, Bosnia, and Italy.
+U.S. citizens are allowed visa free visits of up to 90 days in Greece and Italy.
 All students who are not U.S. citizens should contact Bryan Messerly about possible additional visa needs.
-All program participants must have a passport that is valid through at least July 31, 2021, by the start of Fall 2020 semester.
+All program participants must have a passport that is valid through at least July 31, 2022, by the start of Fall 2021 semester.

 The information in this online brochure is subject to change.
 Please contact CICE with questions.